Locked Polyomino Tilings: Abstract

 \section{Abstract}

-A locked $t$-omino tiling is a tiling of a finite grid or torus by $t$-ominoes such that, if you remove any pair of tiles, the only way to fill in the remaining space with $t$-ominoes is to use the same two tiles in the exact same configuration as before.
-We exclude degenerate cases where there is only one tiling due to the grid/torus dimensions.
-Locked $t$-omino tilings arise as obstructions to popular political redistricting algorithms.
-It is a classic (and straightforward) result that grids do not admit locked 2-omino tilings.
-In this paper, we construct explicit locked 3-, 4-, and 5-omino tilings of grids of various sizes.
-While 3-omino tilings are plentiful, we find that 4- and 5-omino tilings are remarkably elusive.
-Using an exhaustive computational search, we find that, up to symmetries, the $10 \times 10$ grid admits a locked 4-omino tiling, the $20 \times 20$ grid admits a locked 5-omino tiling, and there are no others for any other grid size attempted.
-Finally, we construct an infinite family of locked $t$-omino tilings on tori with unbounded $t$.
+A locked $t$-omino tiling is a grid tiling by $t$-ominoes such that, if you remove any pair of tiles, the only way to fill in the remaining $2t$ grid cells with $t$-ominoes is to use the same two tiles in the exact same configuration as before.
+We exclude degenerate cases where there is only one tiling overall due to small dimensions.
+It is a classic (and straightforward) result that finite grids do not admit locked 2-omino tilings.
+In this paper, we construct explicit locked $t$-omino tilings for $t \geq 3$ on grids of various dimensions.
+Most notably, we show that locked 3- and 4-omino tilings exist on finite square grids of arbitrarily large size, and locked $t$-omino tilings of the infinite grid exist for arbitrarily large $t$.
+The result for 4-omino tilings in particular is remarkable because they are so rare and difficult to construct: Only a single tiling is known to exist on any grid up to size $40 \times 40$.
+In a weighted version of the problem where vertices of the grid may have weights from the set $\{1, 2\}$ that count toward the total tile size, we demonstrate the existence of locked tilings on arbitrarily large square weighted grids with only 6 tiles.

+Locked $t$-omino tilings arise as obstructions to widely used political redistricting algorithms in a model of redistricting where the underlying census geography is a grid graph.
+Most prominent is the \emph{ReCom} Markov chain, which takes a random walk on the space of redistricting plans by iteratively merging and splitting pairs of districts (tiles) at a time.
+Locked $t$-omino tilings are isolated states in the state space of ReCom.
+The constructions in this paper are counterexamples to the meta-conjecture that ReCom is irreducible on graphs of practical interest.